 Each node has inputs and outputs.
 By clicking on a node, one accesses the parameters of the block, for example:

 - The port (the pin of the Arduino)

 - Parameters specific to the block. for example

 As each parameter has its own input on the node, one can dynamically assign the value for each parameter.
-For example, we can retrieve the value of a potentiometer to set a threshold of switching on / off an LED using a map-range node.
+For example, we can retrieve the value of a potentiometer to set a threshold of switching on / off an LED using a board-range node.

 The nodes are organized into several families, here is a current overview